aranvhout/OMSS_generator/omss_documentation.md

 1.  **Determining What to Modify**
     First, the program inspects the rules that have been set for the puzzle.
-Based on these, it identifies which AttributeTypes might be interesting to modify when generating alternatives.
-Specifically, it avoids choosing AttributeTypes governed by `FULL_CONSTANT` and `CONSTANT` rules, since changes to these are typically too easy to spot.
-This process results in an ordered list of AttributeTypes that are eligible for modification.
+Based on these, it identifies which `Attributetypes` might be interesting to modify when generating alternatives.
+Specifically, it avoids choosing `Attributetypes` governed by `FULL_CONSTANT` and `CONSTANT` rules, since changes to these are typically too easy to spot.
+This process results in an ordered list of `AttributeTypes`, with the most eligible candidates for modification being placed first in the list.

 2.  **Tree-Based Alternative Generation**
-    Once the list of modifiable AttributeTypes is created, the program uses a tree-based structure to generate the alternatives.
-It starts by copying the correct answer and applies a random modification to the first AttributeType in the list, producing a new variant.
+    Once the list of modifiable `Attributetypes` is created, the program uses a tree-based structure to generate the alternatives.
+It starts by copying the correct answer and applies a random modification to the first `Attributetype` in the list, producing a new variant.
 Both the original answer and this first modified version become the basis for the next branching step.
-At each subsequent level, a new AttributeType from the list is modified, expanding the tree.
+At each subsequent level, the next `Attributetype` from the list is modified, expanding the tree.

     For example, if four alternatives (including the correct answer) are needed, only two levels of branching are required (yielding 4